0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity-on-0x-api.md

 # Accessing RFQ liquidity on Swap API

 :::info
+This guide is for integrators/projects who would like to access 0x RFQ liquidity, via the Swap API.

-If you represent a trading firm that would like to add liquidity to the 0x ecosystem via the RFQ system, please get in touch here: [0x RFQ Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSen019JsWFZHluSgqSaPE_WFVc4YBtNS4EKB8ondJJ40Eh8jw/viewform?usp=sf_link)
+If you represent a trading firm or professional market maker that would like to supply liquidity via the 0x RFQ system, please get in touch here: [0x RFQ Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSen019JsWFZHluSgqSaPE_WFVc4YBtNS4EKB8ondJJ40Eh8jw/viewform?usp=sf_link)
 :::

 This page includes: